mgijax/mgisolr/README.md

 2. knowledge of how to take those definitions and build the necessary directory hierarchies for the fe, snp, and gxd Solr instances

 It assumes:
-- the Solr executable resides elsewhere in the file system
+- The directory containing the Solr instance is defined in SOLR_HOME.

-Currently supported Solr version is 8.5.3.
+- The currently supported Solr version is 8.5.3.

 To add support for a new Solr instance (named `x`, for instance):
 1. Go into the `sets/` directory.